These Towns Make the Jersey Shore a Can't-Miss Summer Destination

 A kitschy stop for architecture and amusement park buffs

 Wildwood is home to doo wop -- both the music and the architecture style -- and the Doo Wop Preservation League won’t let you forget with their museum and historic tours.
 Look around at the retro architecture and it’s clear the ’50s and ’60s are alive in this seaside town, where the beach is free and wearing a poodle skirt to the local ice cream shop feels right.
-For a look at modern architecture, check out artBOX, an artist colony composed of 11 brightly painted shipping containers.
+For a look at modern architecture and check out artBOX, an artist colony composed of 11 brightly painted shipping containers.
 The three amusement parks along the Wildwood boardwalk -- Mariner’s Pier, Adventure Pier, and Surfside Pier -- together boast more than 100 rides and attractions for every stripe of daredevil.
-The bravest will want to check out the recently refurbished Great Nor’Easter coaster, featuring a 95-foot drop.
+The bravest will want to check out the Great Nor’Easter coaster, featuring a 95-foot drop.

 America's oldest seaside resort town is a delightful blast from the past